Rainbowbubblegum/Jaam-Assessment/README.md

 # Task Management System - Backend API

 A task management system built with ASP.NET Core 8.0 that I designed to handle complex project workflows with proper separation of concerns and it's built with scalability and maintainability in mind.
+Not fully implemented but I wanted to show understanding of all the components and patterns that would be required for a full implementation.

-I used Cursor + Visual Studio code, Developed a strategy with Gemini + Claude, then was able to speed up the process further by offloading simple tasks to ai agents while developing the core components + architecture / creations etc personally.
+I used Cursor + Visual Studio, Developed a strategy with Gemini + Claude, then was able to speed up the process further by offloading simple tasks to ai agents while developing the core components + architecture / creations etc personally.

+I first Identified what frameworks I wanted to use, then how I should seperate concerns.
+I identified that i would most likely need to demonstrate Authentication + Authorization understanding + event management + notification handling so I spent most time on these concepts and after about 2 hours I cut myself off.

 Please refer to my "Context-referer" Spelled without the referrer "r" was just as speed typing issue that I found amusing to keep using.
 I used this system to help me with the development processes (I made this context referring system as if its a local MCP enabler.)
 Ask AI how cool it really is :D